opentensor/developer-docs/docs/staking-and-delegation/managing-stake-btcli.md

 ## View TAO balance

 To stake, you'll first need some TAO.
-Inquire in Discord to obtain TAO on Bittensor test network.
+Inquire in [Discord](https://discord.com/channels/799672011265015819/1107738550373454028/threads/1331693251589312553) to obtain TAO on Bittensor test network.
+Alternatively, you can transfer some testnet TAO to your wallet address using the [BTCLI Live Coding Playground](../btcli/btcli-playground.md#transfer).

-To ensure you are targeting the test network, run `btcli config set`, select network, and set it to `test`.
+After creating a wallet, ensure that you are targeting the test network by running the `btcli config set` command.
+Next, select network, and set it to `test`.

 View your testnet balance with:

 ```shell
 btcli wallet balance
 ```